Stephen-Kiragu/PwC-PowerBI-virtual-case-experience/Task 2 - Call Centre Trends.md

 ![](img/ss1_1.png)

-+ Total Calls were 5000 with 946 of them (19%) going unanswered
++ Total Calls were 5000 with 946 of them (19%) going unanswered.

+_Click on the different sections of the ribbon to filter the whole dashboard by either answered/unanswered calls_

 &nbsp;
 &nbsp;